navgurukul/sansaar/docs/authentication.md

             }

     Flow 2 - This flow comes into play when the user has already created an account using `/users/create`.
-    They will then validate their account using google authorization.
+    They will then validate their account using google authorization by linking the user.id they recieved from `/users/create`.

         Expected payload looks like:
             {